Diegodepab/Diegodepab/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=00D113&background=2400001F&center=true&vCenter=true&random=false&width=435&lines=Bioinformatics+Engineer;Diego+De+Pablo;I%E2%80%99ll+support+you+either+way!!!)](https://git.io/typing-svg)

 My name is **Diego De Pablo**.
-I'm currently a *health engineering student* (a field that encompasses aspects of biomedical and systems engineering) with a focus on bioinformatics.🌱
+I'm currently a *health engineering student* (a field that encompasses aspects of biomedical and software engineering) with a focus on bioinformatics.🌱

 I aim to stay actively involved in programming and engage in more direct interactions with projects, challenges, and the work of others.
 I seek to complement my academic learning with hands-on experience and gain both technical skills and soft skills that enhance my professional profile and facilitate teamwork.😄